…don't search – find!

 • Logo der Mazda Motors GmbH

-"The growth of the last few years would not have been possible without bitfarm-Archiv."
+"The growth we've experienced in recent years wouldn't have been possible without bitfarm-Archiv."

-The first digital archive systems have existed since the early 1990s.
-At this time, however, the costs for licenses, servers, scanners, jukeboxes etc. were still so high that digital archiving was almost only to be found in corporate environments.
-In addition, working with digital archives was very time-consuming; all documents had to be indexed manually with great effort so that they could later be found via index masks.
+The earliest digital archive systems emerged in the early 1990s.
+However, the costs for licenses, servers, scanners, jukeboxes, and other components were prohibitively high at the time, restricting digital archiving almost exclusively to large corporate environments.
+Furthermore, working with these early digital archives was incredibly laborious; all documents required meticulous manual indexing to enable later retrieval via index masks.

-The rapid development of information technology today brings us high-performance servers and large storage space at affordable prices.
-In addition, there have been text recognition components (OCR) for several years that can recognize documents digitally with high accuracy.
-This enables a paradigm shift that allows documents to be captured without user intervention and reliably retrieved later.
+The rapid advancements in information technology have brought us high-performance servers and massive storage capacities at affordable prices.
+Additionally, text recognition (OCR) technology has advanced significantly over the years, enabling digital document recognition with remarkable accuracy.
+This has facilitated a paradigm shift, allowing documents to be captured *without* user intervention and reliably retrieved later.

-bitfarm-Archiv DMS, as a representative of the new generation, is using these technologies.
-Today, due to the progressing developments especially in the open source area, digital archiving and electronic document management can be realized very comfortably and economically in every business.
+bitfarm-Archiv DMS, a prime example of this new generation, leverages these technologies.
+Today, thanks to ongoing developments, particularly in the open-source realm, digital archiving and electronic document management can be implemented comfortably and economically in *any* business setting.

 Further reading: Sources and interesting links